 Look further afield and numerous intriguing day trip destinations beckon; beautiful Rottnest Island can be reached via a short ferry ride off the coast, the Swan Valley is a verdant showcase of gourmet goodness, and the eerily beautiful Pinnacles Desert is doable with an extended journey.

-To get the most out of your trip to Perth, read our detailed travel guides above.
+To get the most out of your trip to Perth, read our detailed travel guides below.